EFate/logseq-plugin-gpt-openai-standard/README.md

 ### Common Issues

 1. **API Key Error**: Ensure your OpenAI API key is valid and has sufficient credits
-2. **Rate Limiting**: If you encounter rate limits, wait a few minutes and try again
+2. **Rate Limiting**: If encountering rate limits, wait a few minutes and try again

 ## 🤝 Contributing